skiboyjcmu/FranceItaly/content/dogs/_index.md

 +++
-archetype = "chapter"
 title = "Dogs"
-Chapter = true
 weight = 30
 +++

 #### LATELY, they've been stealing food from counters.
 Do not leave any food unattended on the counter/table for even a few mins.
 Put your dinner in the microwave if you need to step away for a few mins.

-- Daycare:
+- Daycare - available if absolutely necessary:
   - Seattle/SoDo: https://seattledogresort.com/reservation/ We have a pre-paid block of days, so just call ahead and make sure they have space
   - North Bend: https://outonaleash.com/home.
 This is where they go on a regular basis.
-Call ahead and make sure they have space, and they only take Cash.
+Call ahead and make sure they have space, they bill us once at the end of the  month.
 - Walking - try to make them sit before opening door and going outside.
 This helps him to calm down ahead of the walk.
 When they’re sitting and  paying attn “all right come” and then lead them outside (hopefully without jumping)
   - Don’t let king pull you around.
 Firm tug, or “Heel” or “tsssst” noise to get him to stop pulling.
 (This hasn't really been a problem lately)